SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 - A4		Right A (Right Yellow)
 - A5		Right B (Right Green)

-- Install pyserial
+- Install pyserial (`pip install pyserial`)
 - Check the USB in which the Arduino is connected (e.g., `/dev/ttyUSB0` or `/dev/ttyACM0`).
 You can unplug the Arduino, run `ls -l /dev/tty*`, plugin Arduino and run `ls -l /dev/tty*` again, and check the difference.
-- Check if the motor control works using pyserial (by sending serial command): `python3 -m serial.tools.miniterm /dev/ttyUSB0 57600 --echo` or `python3 -m serial.tools.miniterm /dev/ttyACM0 57600 --echo`
+- Check if the motor control works using pyserial (by sending serial command): (in Pi) `python3 -m serial.tools.miniterm /dev/ttyUSB0 57600 --echo` or (in Jetson) `python3 -m serial.tools.miniterm /dev/ttyACM0 57600 --echo`
   - `e` for checking current speed
   - `r` to reset
   - `o (+/-)0-255 (+/-)0-255` for spinning at variable speed with open-loop control